-Explore our video gallery.
-Learn more about the work Department of Biochemistry and Molecular Genetics faculty are doing in their labs.
+Explore our video gallery, and learn more about the work our faculty are doing in their labs.

 Ali Shilatifard, PhD, has dedicated his career to revealing the causes of childhood leukemia and other cancers and providing detailed molecular insight into the role of epigenetics in cancer.
 Currently, he is working on preclinical studies focused on the deadly childhood cancer, acute myelogenous leukemia.

 Bartom designs tools and approaches to help scientists analyze next generation sequencing data.

 Peek's lab aims to uncover the physiological impact of the circadian clock on nutrient-responsive regulatory pathways, including oxygen-sensing transcriptional networks.

 Prindle's lab combines synthetic biology, computational modeling and custom microfluidic devices.

 Zou's lab is using cancer genome data to make precision medicine a reality.

 Issam Ben-Sahra's lab investigates the regulation of metabolic pathways in cancer.

 The goal of Kyle Eagan's lab is to understand how DNA is folded inside our cells.